-The general agreement situation in SE constructions in the case of non transitive verbs is for Tense to appear in third person singular, arguably, a default form (3).
+The general agreement situation in SE constructions in the case of non transitive verbs is for T to appear in third person singular, arguably, a default form (5).

-- (3) a.
+- (5) a.
 En esta empresa se trabaja sin descanso In this company SE work.3sg without rest 'In this company people work restlessly' - b.
-Se anduvo hasta el cruce SE walked.3sg until the crossing 'People walked until the junction - c.
+Se anduvo hasta el cruce SE walked.3sg until the crossing 'People walked until the junction' - c.
 Se llega antes por aquí SE arrive.3sg earlier by here 'You arrive earlier this way'

 With transitive verbs, cross-linguistic and dialectal variation among Romance languages and dialects is considerable (for data and discussion see D'Alessandro 2007).
-In Standard Spanish there are two possibilities: on the one hand, in those contexts where the object must receive DOM (4a)-(4b), the verbal complex appears in the default 3rd person form (4c)-(4d), as in (3).
+In Standard Spanish there are two possibilities: on the one hand, in those contexts where the object must receive DOM (6a)-(6b), the verbal complex appears in the default 3rd person form (6c)-(6d), as in (5).

-- (4) a. \Se asustaron los niños SE frighten.pl the children - b. \se asustó los niños SE frighten.sg the children - c. \se asustaron a los niños se frighten.pl DOM the children - d. se asustó a los niños se frighten.sg dom the children 'The children were frightened'
+- (6) a.
+Se asustaron los niños SE frighten.pl the children - b. se asustó los niños SE frighten.sg the children - c. se asustaron a los niños SE frighten.pl DOM the children - d. se asustó a los niños SE frighten.sg DOM the children 'The children were frightened'

-On the other hand, when the object cannot be marked for DOM (5a)-(5b), the verb triggers number agreement with it (5c)-(5d) (observe the contrast between (4c) and (5c)).
+On the other hand, when the object cannot be marked for DOM (7a)-(7b), the verb triggers number agreement with it (7c)-(7d) (observe the contrast between (6c) and (7c)).

-- (5) a. \Se tiraron a las colillas al suelo SE threw.away.pl DOM the cigarette butts to.the floor - b. \Se tiró a las colillas al suelo SE threw.away.sg DOM the cigarette butts on.the floor - c.
-Se tiraron las colillas al suelo se threw.away.pl the cigarette butts to.the floor - d. \Se tiró las colillas al suelo
+- (7) a.
+Se tiraron a las colillas al suelo SE threw.away.pl DOM the cigarette butts to the floor - b.
+Se tiró a las colillas al suelo SE threw.away.sg DOM the cigarette butts on the floor

-SE threw.away.sg the cigarette butts on the floor

-'The cigarette butts were thrown away on the the floor'
+- c.
+Se tiraron las colillas al suelo SE threw.away.pl the cigarette butts to.the floor - d.
+Se tiró las colillas al suelo SE threw.away.sg the cigarette.butts on.the floor 'The cigarette butts were thrown away on the floor'

-This description does not honor dialectal variation, but it corresponds to the standard description of the phenomenon, and it accurately describes the dialects of the authors (Central and Basque Spanish).
+This description does not honour dialectal variation,6 but it corresponds to the standard description of the phenomenon.
 It is important to note that what is relevant for agreement is DOM, not the properties of the DP.
-So, in those cases where DOM is assigned to secondary predicates (6a,b) or infinitival subjects (6c) (see Ormazabal & Romero 2013), the verb cannot express number agreement.
-On the other hand, when an animate object does not receive DOM, it must agree (7) (but see Ordóñez & Treviño 2016 for some observations in Mexican Spanish).
+So, in those cases where DOM is assigned to secondary predicates (8a,b) or infinitival subjects (8c) (see Ormazabal & Romero 2013a,c), the verb does not express number agreement.
+On the other hand, when an animate object does not receive DOM, it can agree, and it usually does (9) (but see Ordóñez & Treviño (in press) for some observations in Mexican Spanish that can be extended to other dialects).

-- (6) a. se dejó/\dejaron sin hojas a todos los árboles del parque SE left.sg/pl without leaves DOM the trees - b. se llama/\llaman a estas obras novelas SE call.sg/pl DOM these literary.works romans - c. se vio/\vieron a los aviones estrellarse contra la montaña SE saw.sg/pl DOM the planes to.crash against the mountain - (7) se traían /\traía niños para cubrir las bajas SE brought.pl/sg children to replace casualties
+- (8) a. se dejó/dejaron sin hojas a todos los árboles del parque SE left.sg/pl without leaves DOM all the trees of the park 'The trees from the park were left without leaves' - b. se llama/llaman a estas obras novelas SE call.sg/pl DOM these literary.works romans 'These works are called novels' - c. se vio/vieron a los aviones estrellarse contra la montaña SE saw.sg/pl DOM the planes to.crash against the mountain 'The planes were seen crash against the mountain' - (9) se traían /traía niños para cubrir las bajas SE brought.pl/sg children to replace the casualties 'Children were brought to substitute vacancies'